Wondering what vegetables can dogs eat that are good for them? Here are 12 good vegetables for your dachshund or other breeds.

-Most all leafy greens are good for dogs, as they contain vitamins a, c, and K. In addition, they are rich in calcium, iron and potassium.
+Most leafy greens such as Lettuce, Spinach, Cabbage and Kale are good for dogs, as they contain vitamins A, C and K. In addition, they are rich in calcium, iron, and potassium.

-Don’t give your dog too much of these as they contain a lot of fiber and can upset some dog’s stomach.
-Just give a small portion mixed in with their protein rich dog food is beneficial.
+Don’t give your dog too much of these as they contain a lot of fiber and can upset some dogs’ stomachs.
+Just giving a small portion mixed in with their protein-rich dog food is beneficial.

 It is best to have the leafy greens uncooked or you can steam them as well.
 Steaming and not boiling in water is a great way to cook them.
 Steaming instead of boiling will preserve the nutrients and flavor.

-There was a study by the The British Journal of Nutrition, as they found that vitamin A was very important for a dog’s health.
-It helps support immune system, bone growth, and can decrease the possibility of eye infections.
+There was a study by The British Journal of Nutrition, as they found that vitamin A was very important for a dog’s health.
+It helps support the immune system, and bone growth, and can decrease the possibility of eye infections.

-Most dogs like the flavor of carrots, and they are good crunch treat when they are raw.
+Most dogs like the flavor of carrots, and they are a good crunch treat when they are raw.
 However, carrots are high in starch and sugar, so you want to give them in moderation.
-They can cause your dog to gain weight if you give them too much carrots.
+They can cause your dog to gain weight if you give them too many carrots.

 They make a good low-calorie healthy snack as they are packed with nutrients and antioxidants.